Introduction

 Principal Speech and Language Therapist / Service Manager

-While you may be awaiting a call for SLT jobs from the HSE panel you can use this time to gain experience and expand your knowledge.
+While you may be awaiting a call for SLT jobs from the HSE panel you can use this time to gain experience and expand your knowledge through contract work.

 The main benefits of contract work include: